yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/point-in-time-recovery.md

 ### YSQL limitations

-* For Sequences, restoring to a state before the sequence table was created/dropped doesn't work.
+* For sequences, restoring to a state before the sequence table was created/dropped doesn't work.
 This is being tracked in [issue 10249](https://github.com/yugabyte/yugabyte-db/issues/10249).

-* Colocated Tables aren't supported and databases with colocated tables cannot be restored to a previous point in time.
+* Colocated tables aren't supported and databases with colocated tables cannot be restored to a previous point in time.
 Tracked in [issue 8259](https://github.com/yugabyte/yugabyte-db/issues/8259).

-* Cluster-wide changes such as roles and permissions, tablespaces, etc. aren't supported.
-Please note however that database-level operations such as changing ownership of a table of a database, row-level security, etc. can be restored as their scope is not cluster-wide.
-Tablespaces are tracked in [issue 10257](https://github.com/yugabyte/yugabyte-db/issues/10257) while roles and privileges are tracked in [issue 10349](https://github.com/yugabyte/yugabyte-db/issues/10349).
+* Cluster-wide changes such as roles and permissions, tablespaces, and so on aren't supported.
+Please note, however, that database-level operations such as changing ownership of a table of a database, row-level security, and so on can be restored as their scope is not cluster-wide.
+Tablespaces are tracked in [issue 10257](https://github.com/yugabyte/yugabyte-db/issues/10257), and roles and privileges are tracked in [issue 10349](https://github.com/yugabyte/yugabyte-db/issues/10349).

-* Support for Triggers and Stored Procedures is to be investigated.
+* Support for triggers and stored procedures is to be investigated.
 Tracked in [issue 10350](https://github.com/yugabyte/yugabyte-db/issues/10350).

 * In case of software upgrades/downgrades, we don't support restoring back in time to the previous version.